Sekhem scepter: Symbol of rank

-Khasekhemwy, Pharaoh of 2nd Dynasty's serekh.
+Khasekhemwy, Pharaoh of 2nd Dynasty, whose serekh includes two Sekhem scepters.

 Being a symbol of power or might, the sekhem was frequently incorporated into various names.
 For example, that of the Third Dynasty Pharaoh Sekhemkhet, and the lioness-goddess Sekhmet, whose name means "she who is powerful".

 After the Third Dynasty, the sekhem appeared in the royal names of the pharaohs, and later in the titles of queens and princesses as well.
 When the king held a sekhem scepter in his right hand, he would usually hold a mace or censer in the left.

 From the earliest times, viziers and other officials of important rank held the sekhem, symbolizing the individual's successful life and prestigious position.
 Such officials were often portrayed holding the scepter in the course of performing their duties.
 If they held the scepter in their right hand, they would usually hold a staff in the left hand.
 The classic Egyptian funerary statue depicted the deceased with a staff in one hand, and the sekhem in the other.
 As a scepter of office, a pair of eyes was carved on the upper part of the staff.